Binaryfrost/SnowCMS/notes.md

    * - *BeforeDelete
    * - *AfterDelete
    *
    * Hooks may be async or synchronous.
-Allow modifying data in before hooks, which can also be used for validating input by throwing an error.
+Allow modifying data in synchronous before hooks,
+   * which can also be used for validating input by throwing an error.
+Modifying data and
+   * input validation may not be done in async hooks.
    *
    * Also have:
    * - serverStart: Allow registering routes from this hook